 What is the real answer to this dilemma?

 The overwhelming majority of mankind has been blinded to the knowledge of the true God and the true Christ.
-And yet again, God’s inspired Word tells us: “For there is no respect of persons with God” (Romans 2:11, KJV).
-And the Apostle Peter stated, when God began to call a few Gentiles to repentance: “Of a truth I perceive that God is no respecter of persons” (Acts 10:34, KJV).
+Yet again, God’s inspired word tells us, “For there is no respect of persons with God” (Romans 2:11, KJV).
+And the Apostle Peter stated, when God began to call a few Gentiles to repentance, “Of a truth I perceive that God is no respecter of persons” (Acts 10:34, KJV).

 It is simply a matter of timing.

-For in God’s time—as we shall see—all humans who have ever lived will be given a real understanding of God’s Master Plan and Purpose, and the vast majority will accept God’s Truth once their eyes are fully opened.
-No, it is not a “second chance” as some would like to protest.
-It will be the first genuine opportunity for these people to come to understand the true God and the true Jesus Christ and Their great purpose!
+In God’s time—as we shall see—all humans who have ever lived will be given a real understanding of God’s master plan and purpose, and the vast majority will accept God’s truth once their eyes are fully opened.
+No, it is not a “second chance,” as some would like to protest.
+It will be the first genuine opportunity for these people to come to understand the true God, the true Jesus Christ, and Their great purpose!

 The pagan cities that never heard of Christ will have a “more tolerable” opportunity in the coming day of judgment.
 Notice how even the city of Sodom was included in this category: “But I say to you that it shall be more tolerable for the land of Sodom in the day of judgment than for you” (v.
 24).

-If God judges these people by the same standard as others—which the Bible clearly indicates that He will—then the ancient pagans would have no chance for eternal life because they clearly did not accept Christ as their Savior or obey God’s ways.
-The only answer is that they will—in a coming judgment period—be given the opportunity to really understand God’s great purpose to accept Jesus Christ as their Lord and Savior and then—at that time—to be “judged” by how they respond based on this genuine first opportunity for salvation.
+If God judges these people by the same standard as others—which the Bible clearly indicates He will—then the ancient pagans would have no chance for eternal life because they clearly did not accept Christ as their Savior or obey God’s ways.
+The only answer is that they will, in a coming judgment period, be given the opportunity to really understand God’s great purpose to accept Jesus Christ as their Lord and Savior and then, at that time, be “judged” by how they respond based on this genuine first opportunity for salvation.